How to Get Out of Your Own Way

 Copyright © 2010 - 2016 Deborah A. Bailey

-Deborah A. Bailey is a writer, coach, blogger and author of several non-fiction books, novels and a short story collection.
+Deborah A. Bailey is the author of several non-fiction books, novels and a short story collection.
 She's the creator and host of Women Entrepreneurs Radio™ , a weekly podcast featured on iTunes and Podomatic.
-For more information about Deborah and her books visit her blog: http://dbaileycoach.com and her site: http://DeborahABailey.com.
+For more information visit http://DeborahABailey.com and http://www.BrightStreetBooks.com.